tbates/tbates.github.io/_posts/1995-04-20-detailed-Factor-scores.markdown

 It is often useful to obtain scores for subjects on the latent variables in a model.

-A common use many are familiar with is scores from a factor analysis, e.g. `fact.anal`.
-But you can assign scores to subjects for arbitrary models.
+A familiar method is `scores` from `fact.anal`.
+This has several limits: It&rsquo;s limited to factor models and can&rsquo;t handle missing data.
 This tutorial covers both cases briefly, begining with `umxEFA`.

+#### Factor scores from factor analysis

 `umx` provides `umxEFA` to conduct exploratory factor analysis, and this supports returning scores for subjects.
 Unlike `fact.anal` which doesn&rsquo;t allow missing data, umxEFA support scores even in data with missing cells.